AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

 Table layout may contain simple text in several cells.
 For avoiding setting same parameters for several cells it is more convenient to apply these parameters to the whole table with **.cellTextFactory()** parameter.

+Cells are not limited in content type and amount of data, which may lead to a problem of content sticking to the cell's borders.
+For preventing such situations there is **.padding()** parameter for controlling content position.

+Sample below demonstrates controlling text settings and using padding

 ```
   var textSettings = anychart.elements.labelsFactory();